Snowshoeing to Dog Lake

 Getting to Kootenay National Park in winter

-The one main highway running through this narrow park can be a gnarly drive in winter.
+Highway 93 – the one highway running through this narrow national park can be a gnarly drive in winter.
 I’ve done it by myself many times and save for the odd truck, I’ve felt like I’ve had the park to myself.
 Always go very prepared for winter driving conditions.

-The northern end of the park starts at the British Columbia – Alberta border, a short distance south of Castle Junction, accessed from the Trans-Canada Highway.
+The northern end of Kootenay National Park starts at the British Columbia – Alberta border, a short distance south of Castle Junction, accessed from the Trans-Canada Highway.
 It travels for approximately 90 km to reach the southern entrance just beyond Radium Hot Springs.

 Fill up your gas tank before you head out in either Banff, Lake Louise, Castle Junction, or Radium Hot Springs.
-You won’t find any places to stay in the park in winter either.
+You won’t find any places to stay in Kootenay National Park in winter either.
 (There is camping in the summer.)
 At the end of the post, I offer a couple of ideas of where to stay to easily access the park.

 Pretty southern entrance